Anamori-inari Station

-Anamori-inari Station (穴守稲荷駅, Anamori-Inari-eki) is a railway station on the Keikyu Airport Line in Ōta, Tokyo, Japan, operated by the private railway operator Keikyu.
+Anamori-inari Station (穴守稲荷駅, Anamori-Inari-eki) is a railway station on the Keikyū Airport Line in Ōta, Tokyo, Japan, operated by the private railway operator Keikyu.
 Its station number is KK14.

 Lines

-Anamori-inari Station is served by the Keikyu Airport Line.
+Anamori-inari Station is served by the Keikyū Airport Line.

 Station layout

 This ground-level station consists of two side platforms serving two tracks.

+Platforms

 History

 The station opened on 28 June, 1902.

 Keikyu introduced station numbering to its stations on 21 October, 2010; Anamoriinari was assigned station number KK14.